r-gg/vs-ue/README.md

-# Info and Notes on DS UE Assignment 1
+# Meta Info

+## Assignment 2 Architecture and Questions

-## Secure Channel
+### Secure Channel
 Do the chunks that are encrypted + decrypted need to be synchronized? i.e. is: (encrypt(line1) + encrypt(line2)) == encrypt(line1 + line2) ?
+### Message Client
+Is any sort of reconnection-feature intended?
+Or can "Mailbox Server ends connection" directly lead to client aborting?

-## Concurrency and Synchronization "Architecture"
+## Notes on Concurrency and Synchronization "Architecture" (Assignment 1)
 TransferServer:
 - 1 AcceptThread
   - n DMTP-Receive-Threads